Congratulations on your good judgment!

 Trusting Globe Life

 as your insurance provider was another sound decision.
-Like Globe Life’s 7.8 million other policyholders,2
+Like Globe Life’s more than 8 million other policyholders,2

 you can be assured Globe Life will be there for you and your family when needed.

-You bought life insurance to help protect your loved ones from a trusted, well-rated insurance company.
+You bought life insurance from a trusted, well-rated insurance company to help protect your loved ones.
 You’re set, right?

 Your insurance needs change depending on the course your life takes.